Aman ul-Mulk: 1878 agreement and effects

 In 1878 Aman ul-Mulk being anxious of aggression by the Amir of Afghanistan placed Chitral under the nominal suzerainty of the Maharaja of Kashmir.
-This brought him into direct touch with the Government of India, with whom from that time until his death he did all he could to maintain friendly relations.
+This brought him into direct contact with the Government of India, with whom from that time until his death he did all he could to maintain friendly relations.
 In 1885 a mission under Sir William Lockhart visited Chitral and was very cordially received, and so too was Colonel Durand, who went there in 1888.

 By the agreement of 1878 Aman ul-Mulk the Mehtar or King of Chitral got an annual subsidy of Rs 12,000 from the ruler of Kashmir.
 The Mehtar was to present the latter annually three horses, five hawks and five Tezi dogs.
 Further a treaty was signed between the Amir of Afghanistan and Mortimer Durand that the former would not interfere in Bajaur, Dir, Swat and Chitral.
 But the disagreements increased after settlement.
-More than anything else, it was Aman ul-Mulk, sense of his own interests which led him to rely upon Kashmir and the British.
+More than anything else, it was Aman ul-Mulk's sense of his own interests which led him to rely upon Kashmir and the British.

 Aman ul-Mulk, now secure and strengthened, swiftly eliminated his old rivals south of the Hindu Kush and was able as a result to expand his dominion from Ishkamun in the Gilgit Agency to Asmar in Afghanistan.
 The two valleys of Chitral, along the perceived border with Afghanistan were unified under Aman ul-Mulk in 1880, with encouragement from Colonel Biddulph.